- 10 min read

 If you're interested in learning more about the best wavelengths for skin health in general, consider the video below:

-Yes, there's some limited evidence taht blue light therapy for rosacea works - I just mentioned these studies in the sections above.
+Yes, there's some limited evidence that blue light therapy for rosacea works - I just mentioned these studies in the sections above.
 The research is of lower quality, however.

 A single animal study shows that yellow light, together with near infrared light, works for countering rosacea (37).
 In that study, the immune system and inflammation work better so that the rosacea is less profound.